Welcome to Paws A While

 My first greyhound was called April, my brindle girl who unfortunately passed away just before Christmas 2016 at the great age of 14 and we miss her so much.

-Her manners have improved over the time we have had her and she is still learning and has gradually come out of her shell, at least she now doesn’t spray her food up the kitchen cupboards anymore.
+Her manners have improved over the time we have had her and she has certainly turned out to be a real character with her little qwerks.

 Despite popular misconceptions greyhounds are gentle and adaptable making them ideal family pets.
 Lazy couch potatoes needing only two twenty minute walks a day.
 When homed responsibly they can live with other pets.